LKilian1/Embedded_Systems/README.md

 ### Project Overview
 This project focuses on creating a system for relative position determination using MEMS (Micro-Electro-Mechanical Systems) sensors.
 By integrating acceleration and magnetic field measurements, we aim to monitor and analyze physical parameters with modern technology.

+### Structure
+There are two folders in the repository.
+In the core folder is the main.c function for this project.
+The drivers folder contains the libraries for the two sensors.

 ### Components
 STM32 Nucleo-144 Development Board: The core of our project, offering a robust platform for real-time sensor data processing.
 Magnetometer (LIS2MDL) and Accelerometer (LIS2DW12): Essential sensors for capturing magnetic orientations and acceleration values.